LucilleLetour/mymalloc/README.md

 to free an address not obtained by malloc.

+## Meta Tag Implementation ##
+In order to maximize the amount of memory used on the memory array, the smallest amount of data types were used for the meta tag.
+Char data type was used to determine if a meta tag for a chunk was used or freed.
+Short data type was used to record how many bytes were allocated for the meta tag chunk.
+Since short can cover up to 32,767 (or 65,535 if unsigned), it is enough for 4096.

+## Malloc Implementation ##

 ## Free Implementation ##
 For this implementation of `free()`, a simple for loop was used to go through the memory array and determine if the given address is a valid pointer to be freed.
 If the given parameter is not a valid pointer given by malloc, it will print an error message accordingly.
 The loop begins from the start of the memory + sizeof(meta) address and advances to the next meta data tag by the current chunk size amount.
 While going through the loop, it keeps a pointer of the previous, current, and next meta tags to be used later in the coalesce process.